syaffers/visibiome/README.md

         backend : agg

 6. Visibiome handles many relational database systems but we use MySQL.
 Edit `vzb/settings/<SETTING>.py` to update the webserver database configuration.
-Be sure to create the database before doing the following steps
+  You only really eed to edit the `NAME`, `USER` and `PASSWORD` variables, keep the others as it is unless you know what you are doing.
+Be sure to create the database before doing the following steps.

         ...
         DATABASES = {